XuanYang-cn/Stones/REST-ZH.md

 ## Applied to Web services

-Web service APIs that adhere to the REST architectural constraints are called RETful APIs.
+Web service APIs that adhere to the REST architectural constraints are called **RESTful APIs**.
 HTTP-based RESTful APIs are defined with the following aspects

 - a base URI, such as **http://api.example.com/collection/**
 - standard HTTP methods(e.g. GET, POST, PUT, PATCh and DELETE)